alhakimiakrm/Quill/README.md

 ```

 ## Development Environment <a name = "Quill"></a>
-It is recommended that you initiate a virtual environment to develop out of this repository.
+It is recommended to create and activate a virtual environment before contributing to this repository.

 ```Shell
 $ pip install virtualenv